schulze61/erdos_baseball_project/README.md

 The metric that we decided to use to measure the effectiveness of each of the models will be the Brier score.
 This score is defined by the following formula
 $$\text{Brier Score} = \frac{1}{N}\sum_{i=1}^N(p_i-o_i)^2$$
 where $p_i$ is the probability that we have predicted for a team to win in game $i$ and $o_i$ is the outcome of game $i$ (i.e. $1$ if it is a win and $0$ if it is a loss).
 The main observation about the Brier score which we must note is that a low Brier score is better (we see this if a team is $p_i=1$ and $o_i=1$, then we predicted with 100% accuracy that we would win and we were correct, and this contributes $0$ to the sum decreasing the score.
-On the other hand if $p_i=1$ and $o_i=0$, then we predicted with certainty a win, but a loss occured, so we were wrong, and this would contribute $1$ to the sum increasing the score).
+On the other hand if $p_i=1$ and $o_i=0$, then we predicted with certainty a win, but a loss occurred, so we were wrong, and this would contribute $1$ to the sum increasing the score).

 ## Data gathering <a name = "data-gathering"></a>
 ### Data Sources